 "Me Too" Evidence in Employment Litigation: Pursuing Admission or Exclusion of Propensity Evidence

-- Factors courts consider in determining admissibility of "me too" evidence
+- Factors courts consider in determining the admissibility of "me too" evidence

 - Strategies for pursuing admissibility of "me too" evidence

 - Strategies for pursuing exclusion of "me too" evidence